Xerxes3rd/Wifiibo/README.md

 Using Wifiibo is fairly straightforward.  amiibo data is pulled from the excellent [amiibo API](https://github.com/N3evin/AmiiboAPI/) by @N3vin.
 In order to write amiibo information to a tag, the tag must be type NTAG215 and must be blank.

+## Developer Notes
+* The main Wifiibo page is called amiitool.htm.
+There's a batch script & accompanying executable that's used to gzip the page, then convert the binary into a C-style header file so the page is embedded in the firmware.
+This way, any future firmware updates will contain the updated web page (otherwise users would have to upload it separately).
+* The main page (amiibool.htm) is pretty messy

 ## References & Credits
 Wifiibo mostly uses software & libraries written by others.
 The following resources were used to develop Wifiibo: